edgraham/BinSanity/README.md

 If an issue arises in the process of utilizing BinSanity please provide please create an issue and we will address is as soon as possible.
 To expedite a response please provide any associated error messages.

 ##Citation##
-In Prep:
-Elaina Graham, John Heidelberg, & Benjamin Tully.
-2016.
-BinSanity: Unsupervised Clustering of Environmental Microbial Assemblies Using Coverage and Affinity Propagation.
+Graham, E., Heidelberg, J. & Tully, B. BinSanity: Unsupervised Clustering of Environmental Microbial Assemblies Using Coverage and Affinity Propagation. bioRxiv, doi:10.1101/069567 (2016).